1.4. Expectations – the basis of self-monitoring

 This ‘analysis-by-synthesis’ model was further developed by Poeppel and Monaban (2011).
 A first vague prediction based on initial sounds is updated step by step by means of additional sounds and the context.
 By the way, the ability to recognize a familiar word after having heard only a few initial sounds is merely a special case of a general ability that enables us, for example, to identify a familiar musical composition after having heard the opening bars.

 The above assumptions are supported by Astheimer and Sanders (2009, 2012).
-By means of auditory event-related potentials, they found that both adults and preschool-aged children, when listening to connected speech, temporally modulated selective attention to preferentially process the initial portions of words.
+By means of auditory event-related potentials, they found that both, adults and preschool-aged children, when listening to connected speech, temporally modulated selective attention to preferentially process the initial portions of words.

 In summary, we can say that auditory information and her implicit knowledge of language together enable a person to detect errors in the speech of someone else.
 Assuming now, according to Levelt (1995), that the same mechanism that makes us detect errors in the speech of others also makes us detect our own speech errors.
 Then, the two components necessary for the self-monitoring of speech – correct expectations and the perception of what was said – depend on auditory feedback (read more).